 This global capability encompasses a large team of IP practitioners, located throughout the United States (with many of our lawyers admitted before the US Patent and Trademark Office), in each of the key European business centers (particularly London, Frankfurt and Düsseldorf), in Asia (with a strong presence in Hong Kong and Mainland China), and Brazil.
 In addition, we have relationships with firms around the globe to help us meet our clients’ worldwide IP needs.

-We take a multidisciplinary approach to today’s emerging issues in the development, protection and exploitation of intellectual property assets.
+We take a multifaceted approach to today’s emerging issues in the development, protection and exploitation of intellectual property assets.
 We don’t just identify risks and problems—we deliver practical and pragmatic solutions, leveraging our deep market and sector experience to be commercially astute in providing counsel.